Abnaxos/meldioc/README.md

 ### Scopes

-There are no scopes per se in Compose.
+There are no scopes per se in Meld.
 But you can use sub contexts to achieve the same effect:

 ```java